Summer 2017 Program Dates: 5 June – 11 August 2017

-Throughout the program, students will identify a research question, develop and orally present a research proposal, conduct their proposed research project, and gain experience in science communication by presenting results of their project in a manuscript-style research paper and orally at a laboratory-wide research symposium during the final week of the program.
-In some cases, this paper will form the basis for (or contribute to) a subsequent publication in the scientific literature.
-REU students will also participate in a series of career and skill-building workshops and field trips throughout the program.
+Throughout the program, students will identify a research question, develop and orally present a research proposal, conduct their proposed research project, and gain experience in science communication by presenting results of their project in LUMCON’s annual laboratory-wide Summer Student Research Symposium during the final week of the program.
+In some cases, REUs will have the opportunity to further develop and refine their results into a manuscript that will form the basis for (or contribute to) a subsequent publication in the scientific literature.
+REU students will also participate in a series of career and skill-building workshops and activities throughout the program.
 REU students are immersed in the LUMCON community and will have the opportunity to participate in seminars, laboratory outreach programs, social events, and more throughout the summer.

-In addition to the six NSF REU interns, LUMCON typically supports additional undergraduate interns through a variety of other funding sources.
-Prospective students are encouraged to contact faculty members directly to see what additional opportunities they may have available this summer.
-Each summer, the LUMCON University Education program offers several undergraduate/graduate level field courses.
-REU participants will have plenty of opportunities to interact with these other students as well as graduate students and visiting scientists in residence over the summer providing an even richer REU experience.
+Each summer, the LUMCON Marine Education program (https://www.lumcon.edu/education) offers several undergraduate/graduate level field courses.
+REU participants will have plenty of opportunities to interact with these other students as well as graduate students, visiting scientists in residence over the summer as well as K-12 students participating in a variety of camps and programs and visitors from the general public providing an even richer REU experience.

-REU program research areas vary year to year, but include Gulf Oil Spill impacts, benthic ecology, biogeochemistry, coastal geology, coastal hypoxia, coral reef biology, ecosystem ecology, fisheries and aquaculture, phytoplankton ecology, and wetland science.
-Please see the 2014 LUMCON REU Mentors and Project Opportunities webpage for a list of the summer 2014 mentors.
-You should also check out 2011, 2012, 2013 or 2014 REU student projects.
+REU program research areas vary year to year, but include Gulf Oil Spill impacts, deep sea biology and ecology, coastal geology, microbial ecology, physiological ecology, coastal hypoxia, behavioral ecology, biogeochemistry, plant ecology, fisheries and aquaculture, ecosystem ecology, biogeochemistry, coastal geology, coastal hypoxia, coral reef biology, ecosystem ecology, and wetland science.
+Please see the 2017 LUMCON REU Mentors and Project Opportunities webpage for a list of the summer 2017 mentors.
+You should also check out titles and abstracts from LUMCON REU Program alumni: